 This is one section of a Phonics Kit that you can create.
 Many of the resources are provided by the websites below for personal or classroom use.
 See the full post for more resources!

 A letter e at the end of a word is silent and makes the vowel long.
 A vowel that is long says it’s name.
-Together or apart, Silent e works just the same.
+Note that E’s like to stick together, as in tree, so the e may not always be at the end, like in seed.
+With the other vowels the silent e at the end is often separated by a consonant.
+Together or apart, Silent e often works just the same. (although sometimes ie makes a long E sound (see Letters With More Than One Sound), and o_e can make a short U sound. (some, gloves)

-Note that two Es often like to stick together, and an A & E are rarely (if ever!) seen together.
-Note that Defender D can stop silent e from making the vowel long. (badge)
+Note that Defender D can stop silent e from making the vowel long. (like in the word badge)

 Silent E contrast w/CVC from teacherstakeout